-The time limit for bringing a personal injury claim in England and Wales is three years from the date of the accident or from the date of knowledge that you have been injured, whichever is latest.
+The time limit for bringing a complex trauma claim in England and Wales is three years from the date of the accident or from the date of knowledge that you have been injured, whichever is latest.
 If you do not issue court proceedings within this period, the claim is statute barred and the court may refuse to consider your claim.

 If an accident occurs outside England and Wales then different time limits apply; the time limit for your claim will be different in each country.
 Some countries have time limits of only 12 months so it is vital that you seek specialist legal advice as soon after the accident as possible to ensure that your claim is not statute barred by the courts.